-- What Palestine Taught Me About American Racism: op-ed by rapper and activist Vic Mensa explaining how a trip he took with the Dream Defenders exposed the similarities between the Palestinian people and the black community in America.
+- What Palestine Taught Me About American Racism: op-ed by rapper and activist Vic Mensa explaining how a trip he took with the Dream Defenders exposed the similarities between the Palestinian people in Israel/Palestine and Black people in the US.

 - Statement from Black-Palestinian Solidarity: statement of solidarity signed by over 1,000 people and 39 organizations.

 - When I See Them, I See Us: video produced by Black-Palestinian Solidarity.

 - Inventing terrorists: the nexus of intelligence and Islamophobia: an exploration of the institutions and individuals that contribute to U.S.-Israel collaboration around “terrorism”, their links to the Islamophobia industry, the kinds of Islamophobic policies/practices that emerge from this collaboration, and the horrifying consequences for Muslim communities in the U.S.

 - No SWAT Zone: Resisting Police Militarization under Trump: analysis of how SWAT trainings and weapons expos like Urban Shield are promoted as counter-terrorism trainings, geared towards defending the nation against radical Islam, when in reality SWAT teams are overwhelmingly deployed against poor, majority non-Muslim communities of color in the U.S.